istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

 To install Kiali without using Helm, follow the [Kiali installation instructions](https://www.kiali.io/gettingstarted/).
 {{< /idea >}}

-### Create a Secret
+### Create a secret

 {{< idea >}}
-If you plan on installing Kiali using the `istio-demo.yaml` or `istio-demo-auth.yaml` file as described in the [Istio Quick Start Installation Steps](https://istio.io/docs/setup/kubernetes/quick-start/#installation-steps) then a default secret will be created for you with a username of `admin` and passphrase of `admin`.
+If you plan on installing Kiali using the `istio-demo.yaml` or `istio-demo-auth.yaml` file as described in the [Istio Quick Start Installation Steps](/docs/setup/kubernetes/quick-start/#installation-steps) then a default secret will be created for you with a username of `admin` and passphrase of `admin`.
 You can therefore skip this section.
 {{< /idea >}}

 Create a secret in your Istio namespace with the credentials that you use to